Is a blood pressure of 55/31 good or bad?

 You may be wondering if a blood pressure of 55/31 is considered good or bad or if it's too high, too low, or normal.

-According to the American Heart Association, a blood pressure reading of 55/31 would be considered low blood pressure (hypotension).
-Low blood pressure, or hypotension, is defined by a systolic reading (the top number) of less than 90 and a diastolic reading (the bottom number) of less than 60.
+According to the American Heart Association, a blood pressure reading of 55/31 would be considered hypotension, or low blood pressure.
+Low blood pressure, or hypotension, is defined by a systolic reading (the top number) of less than 90 or a diastolic reading (the bottom number) of less than 60.
 Low blood pressure generally isn't considered an issue unless it causes symptoms (such as dizziness, light-headedness, or fainting) or unless it drops suddenly.

 What is a good blood pressure reading?

 According to the American Heart Association, a normal blood pressure reading is lower than 120/80.
 While there is no specific number for low blood pressure, most experts say blood pressure is too low when it causes symptoms or drops suddenly.
 In general, though, low blood pressure can be considered anything under 90/60.

 More information about a blood pressure reading of 55/31

 A blood pressure reading of 55/31 is pronounced "55 over 31."
 You may also see it written colloquially as 55/31 bp.

 In a blood pressure reading of 55/31, 55 is called the systolic number and 31 is called the diastolic number.
 Systolic refers to the part of the cardiac cycle in which the heart contracts and pumps blood from the chambers into the arteries, and diastolic refers to the part of the cardiac cycle in which the heart relaxes and allows the chambers to fill with blood.
 You may also hear the systolic and diastolic numbers referred to as the top number and the bottom number.